Unity-Technologies/UnityLiveCapture/README.md

-# Live Capture in Unity Editor
+# Live Capture with the Unity Editor

 With the Unity Live Capture package (`com.unity.live-capture`), you can capture animations from multiple physical devices and record them in the Unity Editor to animate characters and cameras.